jacomyal/sigma.js/plugins/sigma.plugins.tooltips/README.md

 Check the `sigma.plugins.tooltips` function doc or the example code [here](../../examples/plugin-tooltips.html) and [there](../../examples/plugin-tooltips-multiples.html) to know more.

 To use, include all .js files under this folder.
-Then initialize it as follows, where the first parameter is the Sigma instance, and the second parameter is the options object:
+Then initialize it as follows, where the first parameter is the Sigma instance, the second is the renderer on which to display the tooltip, and the third parameter is the options object:

 ````javascript
 var tooltipInstance = sigma.plugins.tooltips(